 Lycoris squamigera A lush crop of leaves emerges in early spring bringing hopes of flowers, but they die back, leaving nothing.
 Until, suddenly, around mid August, the 18–24" flowerstalk emerges from the ground and quickly blooms.
 Fragrant pink-mauve lily-like flowers are 3–4" long with slightly recurved tips.

 Almost tropical looking, they’re great planted among daylilies or hostas, so the flower stalk rises up among the foliage.
 My neighbors have a thriving patch in Zone 5.
-The most cold-hardy lycoris, but Joanna’s patch in Zone 3 blooms only every few years.
+The most cold-hardy lycoris, but Joanna’s patch in Zone 3 puts out leaves annually and blooms only every 2–3 years.

 18–24" tall.
 Late Summer blooms, Z5-9.
 10-12cm bulbs.